by Maria Barlett

 • 1-2 tablespoons milk

 When frosting the cake, spread a thin crumb coat.
-You can keep crumb-coated layers in the fridge for 1/2 hour to harden if you like- then continue to frost.
+You can crumb-coated layers in the fridge for 1/2 hour to harden if you like- then continue to frost.